 Many scholars have written books on everything from ancient tragedy to epic and comedy to poetry.
-If you can find a few and study a bit or find a translation with a good commentary, you’ll be well on your way to completing this portion.
+If you can find a few and study a bit or find a translation with a good commentary, you’ll be well on completing this portion.
 For example, ancient tragedy often shows the effect of hubris or the pride to excess that causes a human to violate the cycle of reciprocity with the gods somehow.

 Oedipus Romanos illustrates a terrible tale about fate and denial.
 But it also shows us the role that Sophocles felt humans play in determining their destiny in the sequel play Oedipus at Chronos.
 There are detailed explorations of the nature of supply lines and whether or not politics or the nature of their crimes should play a role in protecting them.